wsu-sfs-pi/research-projects/WSU-Research-Projects.md

 Incoming SFS students will have the opportunity to participate in the projects listed below.

 #### Multimodal Audio-Visual based Deepfake Detection
-Description goes here.

-**Useful skills to have for this project:** List a few skills that students need for this project.
-This will help them make a case in their research interest when they talk about the skills they have.

 #### Improving Cross-dataset Generalization of Facial Spoofing Detection
-Description goes here.

-**Useful skills to have for this project:** List a few skills that students need for this project.
-This will help them make a case in their research interest when they talk about the skills they have.

 ## Software Analysis & Intelligence Laboratory (SAIL)